-Fall 2013 Housing Assignments will be sent out via email during the week of June 17.
+Fall 2014 Housing Assignments for first-year students will be sent out via email during the week of June 15th.

 The charge for the residence hall room and board is placed on the student's University account at Student Billing Services.
 The fee is payable to the University of Kentucky.
 In order to be eligible to live in undergraduate housing, a minimum of 9 hours per semester must be on the Lexington campus.
 Independent study or online classes do not count as on campus.

-- Full housing and dining charges (Assigned Hall Rate) for cancelling after September 1
+- Full housing and dining charges (at assigned hall and plan rates) for cancelling after September 1st.

-(The spring cancellation schedule applies only to students who are applying for the first time for the spring semester.
-It does not apply to students who lived in Campus Housing for the fall semester.
-Students who live on campus for the fall semester must see the Liquidation Policy)
+(This Schedule applies only to Students who are applying for the first time for On-Campus Housing.
+It does not apply to Students who lived in On-Campus Housing during the fall semester):

-- 25% of spring housing charges (Traditional Hall Rate) for cancelling by January 15
+- 25% of the Traditional Hall Rate for the spring semester for cancelling by January 15th.

 If your requested roommate decides not to attend, you can request another person as your roommate by written notification to the Housing Office.
 Please note that the new roommate has to apply for Housing and must request you as their roommate choice.
 Each of you must ask for the same residence hall.
 (All change requests must be made in writing by July 15, by E-mail, fax or U.S. mail.)
 No verbal change requests will be accepted.